Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

 ### Your team needs to have an integrated solution in place that can be used for the deployment of code.
-Which of the following service can be used for this purpose
+Which of the following service can be used for this purpose?

 - [ ] Azure Advisor.
 - [ ] Azure Cognitive Services.